-The Project Management Institute (PMI)® has made a number of changes to the Continuing Certification Requirements (CCR) in the past 18 months.
+The Project Management Institute (PMI)® has made a number of changes to the Continuing Certification Requirements (CCR) program in the past 18 months.
+(Good news: there is still plenty of provision for you to undertake free PMP PDU learning opportunities.)
 These requirements define the policies and guidelines that certified project managers must follow in order to earn PDUs and renew their certification.

 Below are the first few pages of the transcript.
 The complete transcript is available to Premium subscribers only.